American Automotive Industry During World War Two

 On December 7, 1941, the Japanese attacked the American naval base at Pearl Harbor, a lagoon harbor on the island of Oahu, Hawaii.
 The U.S. declared war on Japan the following day.

 Within several weeks, all production and sales of passenger cars were frozen by the U.S. government.
 Vehicles that had previously been bought, but not yet delivered, were also frozen.
 Several more weeks saw all civilian car and truck production in America stopped and quickly converted to the wartime effort.

 Last Pontiac Built Before Shutdown

 According to Charles Coker, a Pontiac tech advisor, the last Pontiac built before the war was on Feb.
 10th, 1942.

-Crosley Motors was likely the last company to cease production of civilian vehicles.
-This was partly due to the War Production Board being unsure how to best use Crosley's small-car factories.
+Reportedly, Crosley Motors was the last company to cease production of civilian vehicles.
+This is attributed to the War Production Board being unsure how to best use Crosley's small-car factories.
 Not surprisingly, during the War, Crosley's existing microcars became more popular than ever, simply because of gasoline rationing.